 - The time elapsed since the foreign divorce or dissolution.

-A detailed personal statement, accompanied by supporting evidence, is crucial at this stage, often supplemented by an expert report on the foreign jurisdiction’s law.
+A detailed personal statement, accompanied by supporting evidence, is crucial at this stage and is often supplemented by an expert report on the foreign jurisdiction’s law.

 2. Financial Settlement Proceedings After Permission